-VAWA requires PHAs to provide applicants who are denied assistance with a VAWA Notice of Occupancy Rights (form HUD-5380) and a domestic violence certification (form HUS-5382) at the time the applicant is denied.
+VAWA 2013 includes the obligation for requires PHAs to provide applicants who are denied assistance with a notice of VAWA Notice of Occupancy Rrights (form HUD-5380) and a domestic violence certification (form HUS-5382) at the time the applicant is denied.

-The CDA acknowledges that a victim of domestic violence, dating violence, sexual assault, stalking or human trafficking may have an unfavorable history (e.g., a record of previous damage to an apartment) that would warrant denial under the CDA's policies.
+The CDA acknowledges that a victim of domestic violence, dating violence, sexual assault, or stalking or human trafficking may have an unfavorable history (e.g., a record of previous damage to an apartment) that would warrant denial under the CDA's policies.